dpersing/ada-a11y-intro/a11y-presentation.md

 ## Putting It All Together

-Let's run our tests [while we shop for a vacation!](http://dpersing.github.io/ada-a11y-intro/demo/index.html).
+Good news, everyone!
+We've won a fabulous vacation.
+[Let's run our tests while we learn about the trip!](http://dpersing.github.io/ada-a11y-intro/demo/vacation.html)

 ## More Advanced Stuff